amlel-el-mahrouss/microkernel/ReadMe.md

 # MP

-## SMP capable operating system.
+## Getting Started:

 <br>
-You can start to clone this repo and get to work on your own branch.
+You can start by cloning this repo and get to work on your own branch.

 <br>
 Author: Amlal EL Mahrouss